obrie/retrokit/manual/cache.md

 # Cache

-The retrokit cache is a way of keep resources local to this repository and avoiding a dependency on external websites when either (a) you're not connected to the internet or (b) the external websites have reliability issues.
+The retrokit cache is a way of keeping resources local to this repository and avoiding a dependency on external websites when either (a) you're not connected to the internet or (b) the external websites have reliability issues.
 Over time, the cache will be re-synced with the external sources to ensure that retrokit doesn't